ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 # Network Deployment

-QUIC endpoints can enable the use of the SCONE protocol by sending SCONE packets
+QUIC endpoints can enable the use of the SCONE protocol by sending SCONE packets {{packet}}.
-{{packet}}.
-Network elements then apply or replace the Rate Signal field ({{apply}}) according to their policies.
+Network elements can then use SCONE to apply or replace the Rate Signal field ({{apply}}) according to their policies.

 ## Applying Throughput Advice Signals {#apply}